Andrew26L/Andrew26L/README.md

 ### Andrew Larsen's Software Portfolio

-I'm a creative fullstack software engineer specializing in web development.
+I'm a creative software engineer specializing in web development.
 I strive to combine my strong engineering background with my artistic interests as a developer and constantly seek to learn new technologies and best practices.

 💡 JavaScript | Node.js | React | Express | GraphQL | PostgreSQL | MongoDB